Measurement of Neutrino Masses from Relative Velocities

-\textit{The Relative Velocity.} We treat the CDM and neutrinos as two fluids \cite{Shoji:2010} interacting with each other through gravity.
-The CDM particles and neutrinos are collisionless, nevertheless much of their behaviour in gravitational fields can still be modelled with the introduction of an ``effective pressure'', which takes into account the velocity dispersion or thermal motion of the particles \cite{Shoji:2010}.
-In the fluid approximation, the (thermal) motion of individual particles are then ignored, while the bulk motions of the two fluids are considered.
-The two fluids have different effective pressure, so they will acquire different distributions and velocities even though they are under the action of the same gravitational field.
-We use the moving background perturbation theory (MBPT) \cite{Tse:2010} to calculate analytically the evolution of the density perturbations and velocities of the two fluids, the details of this calculation are given in the Supplement.
+\textit{The relative velocity.}---We treat CDM and neutrinos as two fluids \cite{Shoji:2010} interacting with each other through gravity.
+The CDM particles and neutrinos are collisionless, nevertheless much of their behavior in gravitational fields can still be modeled with the introduction of an ``effective pressure,'' which takes into account the velocity dispersion or thermal motion of the particles \cite{Shoji:2010}.
+In the fluid approximation, the effect of the thermal motion is included in this effective pressure and only the bulk motion is considered.
+The two fluids have different effective pressure, so they acquire different densities and velocities even though they are under the action of the same gravitational field.
+We use the moving background perturbation theory (MBPT) \cite{Tse:2010} to calculate analytically the evolution of the density perturbations and velocities of the two fluids, the details of this calculation are given in the Supplemental Material \cite{SuppMat}.
 The basic idea is to assume that within a certain volume of radius $R$, each fluid has a coherent bulk velocity, which can be expanded around a background velocity as $\bm{v}_i(\bm{x},t)=\bm{v}_i^{(bg)}(t)+\bm{u}_i(\bm{x},t)$, where $i$ refers to neutrino $(\nu)$ or cold dark matter $(c)$.
 The background velocity $\bm{v}_i^{(bg)}$ is a slowly varying velocity long mode.
-Linear perurbative calculation then can be applied within the region to obtain the cross-correlation of the two fluids.
+Linear perturbative calculation then can be applied within the region to obtain the cross-correlation of the two fluids.

+Starting at a high redshift (we use $z=15$ in our calculation) when the relative bulk mach number is small, we evolve the MBPT equations down to lower redshifts, and obtain the relative velocity field $\bm{v}_{\nu c}(\bm{x}, z)$.
+We estimate the variance of this relative velocity analytically by taking the ensemble average for the given distribution of primordial fluctuations: